Announcement: New Prayer Books Available

 The mountain so far!

-The history of Mont Saint Michel does not seem to want to stop.
-Over the years, this site has been the subject of several restorations despite the ravages of time that are wreaking havoc there.
-To save it, the Centre des Monuments Nationaux has devoted the sum of 20 million euros to carry out work there since 2007.
-One of the most important works was the restoration of the statue of the archangel in 2016.
-Currently, a construction site is still underway to restore the cloister.
+The history of Mont Saint Michel shows no signs of slowing down.
+Over the years, the site has undergone several restorations, despite the ravages of time.
+To save it, the Centre des Monuments Nationaux has dedicated €20 million to renovations since 2007.
+One of the most significant projects was the restoration of the archangel statue in 2016.
+Currently, work is still underway to restore the cloister.

 Take a tour of Mont Saint Michel